veronicadev/italy-covid-tracker/README.md

 ## Getting Started

-Follow there instructions for setting up the project locally.
+Follow the instructions for setting up the project locally.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * Node
 * npm
 ```sh